Charlie Jane Anders: Unstoppable trilogy

+Other work

 In addition to her work as an author and publisher, Anders is a longtime event organizer.
 She organized a "ballerina pie fight" in 2005 for Other magazine; co-organized the Cross-Gender Caravan, a national transgender and genderqueer author tour; and a Bookstore and Chocolate Crawl in San Francisco.
 She emcees "Writers with Drinks", an award-winning San Francisco-based monthly reading series begun in 2001 that features authors from a wide range of genres and has been noted for its "free-associative author introductions".

 She has been a juror for the James Tiptree Jr. Award and for the Lambda Literary Award.
 She formerly published the satirical website godhatesfigs.com which was featured by The Sunday Times as website of the week.

 A television adaptation of Anders' Six Months, Three Days was being prepared for NBC in 2013, with the script written by Eric Garcia.

 In March 2018, with her partner and co-host Annalee Newitz, Anders launched the podcast Our Opinions Are Correct, which "explor[es] the meaning of science fiction, and how it's relevant to real-life science and society."
-The podcast won the Hugo Award for Best Fancast in 2019.
+The podcast won the Hugo Award for Best Fancast in 2019, 2020 and 2022.

 Anders co-created the Marvel Comics character Shela Sexton, also known as Escapade, a trans mutant super hero.
 The character debuted in Marvel's Voices: Pride #1 in June 2022.